stonehippo/tankbot/DESIGN_NOTES.md

 One issue that I've run up against has been the limitation of the microcontroller that I selected to be the brains of Tankbot.
 For various reasons, I selected the Arduino platform as the basis of the bot.
 Arduinos are fairly cheap, there's a ton of hardware and software support for them, and I happen to have several versions of the boards around in various form factors.

-The core of the original Arduino is an Atmel ATMega microcontroller, specifically the ATMega328 (at least in most modern versions).
-The ATMega328 is a versatile and pretty capable microcontroller.
+The core of the original Arduino is an Atmel ATmega microcontroller, specifically the ATmega328 (at least in most modern versions).
+The ATmega328 is a versatile and pretty capable microcontroller.
 It is simple enough to be the foundation of a platform for hobby-level work.
 It is powerful enough to handle lots of tasks.
 But it does have some constraints.

 ## Pins, pins, who's got some pins?